 A.W.
-Duo, a piano and cello duo made up of pianist Alyona Aksyonova and cellist James Waldo, will perform a benefit concert at Grace Episcopal Church in Camden on March 28.
+Duo, a piano and cello duo made up of pianist Alyona Aksyonova and cellist James Waldo, will perform a benefit concert at Grace Episcopal Church in Camden tonight.
 The concert will begin at 7 p.m. at the church, 1315 Lyttleton St..
 Proceeds from the concert will support Heartfelt Home Repair, Grace Church's ministry to the elderly and underprivileged.

 By HALEY ATKINSON

 Performers from Springer Theatricals will take audience members to a time when folk music met rock music and gave birth to an explosion of music that was danceable, easy to sing and oh so romantic when the Fine Arts Center (FAC) of Kershaw County presents the national tour of California Dreaming on Apr.
 5 at 8 p.m. in the Wood Auditorium.
 Tickets are $20 for adults and $18 for students, seniors and military.
 California Dreaming is sponsored by Powers & Gregory Heating and Air Conditioning Contractors.
 The performance will be preceded by a cocktail hour from 7 to 8 p ...

 Students enrolled in the Applied Technology Education Campus (ATEC) health science and honors biomed programs won first, second and third place medals in statewide health occupations competition for high schools held March 12-14 in North Charleston.

 It's raining, it's pouring and tornadoes are coming to Wateree Elementary School.
 Mrs. Lindsey Miles' students Emmy Sarabia and Noah Bounsavath worked together to make tornadoes during a recent science experiment.